 - Enter the Domain Name for the computer and click Next.

-- Select the time zone for the virtual machine and click Next.
+- On the Time zone page, select the time zone for the virtual machine and click Next.

-- Select the type of network settings to apply to the guest operating system.
+- On the Network page, select the type of network settings to apply to the guest operating system.

 vCenter Server configures all network interfaces from a DHCP server using default settings.